pylint-dev/pylint/doc/faq.rst

 4.5 What is the format of the configuration file?
 ---------------------------------------------------

-pylint uses ConfigParser from the standard library to parse the configuration file.
+Pylint uses ConfigParser from the standard library to parse the configuration file.
 It means that if you need to disable a lot of messages, you can use tricks like: ::

     disable= W0401, # because I do not want it